Action & Adventure

 This tiny hot spring enclave has become an internationally famous ski resort that's just as popular for its village atmosphere as for its slopes.
-It generally gets ten meters of snow in a season, making it a Nagano favorite for powder enthusiasts.
+It generally gets ten meters of snow each season, making it a Nagano favorite for powder enthusiasts.
 Twenty lifts and 50 kilometers of courses provide a winter paradise for skiers and snowboarders of all levels.

 Nothing beats a hot spring soak after a long day on the slopes and for this, Nozawa is the best.
 Free public onsen are run by the neighborhood associations throughout the village.

 At night, the village center bustles with visitors heading to dinner or milling about shopping and soaking up the mixed traditional Japanese and European ski village atmosphere.

 If you're here in mid-January, don't miss the Nozawa Fire Festival , one of the wildest traditional Shinto displays in the land.

 Along with the three famous areas, many smaller resorts operate throughout the prefecture.
 While they have fewer facilities, they also tend to be less crowded.
 Some of these are listed below.
 See the corresponding area pages for details and access.

 Fujimi Panorama Resort occupies a stretch of the Yatsugatake Mountains .
 Combine skiing here with a stay at Kamisuwa Onsen while exploring the Suwa area .